jairavula/Multilayer-Perceptron/README.md

-# Neural Network from Scratch
+# Neural Network from Scratch- WORK IN PROGRESS

 ## Overview